18 March 2026 · Wearables · Top 7 AU Team

 Compared to Garmin watches that last weeks, the Ultra 2's battery life is modest.
 But compared to every other Apple Watch model, it's a significant improvement.

-The Series 10 sits in the middle.
-You get blood oxygen monitoring, temperature sensing, ECG, and a thinner design that some people prefer for everyday wear.
-The screen is gorgeous but dimmer than the Ultra 2 in direct sunlight.
-Battery life is about 18 hours — fine for daytime use but you'll need to charge nightly.
-If you don't need extreme durability or extended battery, the Series 10 is the better daily driver for most people.
+The Series 11 sits in the middle.
+You get blood oxygen monitoring, temperature sensing, ECG, a hypertension monitoring notification, and a thin design that many people prefer for everyday wear.
+Battery life is around 18 hours — fine for daytime use but you'll need to charge nightly.
+If you don't need extreme durability or extended battery, the Series 11 is the better daily driver for most people.

 vs Samsung Galaxy Watch Ultra (A$899)